webagil-kevin/pixmark/README.md

 ## Architecture

+- **Reverse Proxy / TLS:**
+  Caddy is used to serve the frontend & backend over HTTPS using certificates generated with a Makefile command.
+- **Frontend:**
+  A Node.js application running in its own container.
 - **Backend:**
   A Symfony application running on PHP 8.3 with FrankenPHP.
 The backend container is built from a custom Dockerfile based on `dunglas/frankenphp:builder-php8.3`, which installs necessary system dependencies and PHP extensions.
-- **Frontend:**
-  A Node.js application running in its own container, exposing port 3000.
-- **Reverse Proxy / TLS:**
-  Caddy is used (via FrankenPHP) to serve the backend over HTTPS using certificates generated with a Makefile command.

 ## Prerequisites